 \section{Abstract}

-This paper extends the author’s previous analysis in \cite{AMZ3} on weak solutions with large norms for the collisional quantum hydrodynamic (QHD) equations in semiconductor modeling to 2-dimensional tori.
+This paper extends to the two-dimensional torus our previous analysis \cite{AMZ3} of weak solutions with large norms for the collisional quantum hydrodynamic (QHD) system in semiconductor modeling.

-We first establish the global existence of weak solutions with strictly positive density within the functional framework of GCP solutions introduced in \cite{AMZ1}.
-A logarithmic Sobolev-type inequality is employed to control oscillations in the mass density.
-Furthermore, by constructing a combined functional that incorporates both the GCP energy and the physical entropy, we derive the exponential decay of solutions.
-As a byproduct of our approach, we also prove the global existence of $H^2$ solutions for a nonlinear Schr"odinger-Langevin equation.
+We first establish the global well-posedness of weak solutions with strictly positive density within the functional framework of generalized chemical potential (GCP) solutions introduced in \cite{AMZ1}.
+Two key ingredients of the analysis are a logarithmic Sobolev-type inequality controlling oscillations of the density and a functional combining a higher-order energy with the physical entropy.
+This combined functional yields a coercive dissipation mechanism that allows us to establish stability and exponential convergence for solutions with large initial data.
+As a byproduct of our approach, we also prove the global existence of $H^2$ solutions for a nonlinear Schr\"odinger--Langevin equation.

-Finally, for GCP solutions that remain bounded away from vacuum, we justify the time-relaxation limit and provide an explicit convergence rate.
-Our analysis relies on compactness techniques that does not require the existence or smoothness of solutions to the limiting equations.
-Moreover, our results impose no well-preparedness conditions on the initial data, thereby accommodating the possible formation of an initial layer.
+Finally, for GCP solutions with strictly positive density, we justify the relaxation-time limit and provide an explicit convergence rate.
+Our analysis relies on compactness techniques that do not require the existence or smoothness of solutions to the limiting system.
+Moreover, our results impose no well-preparedness assumptions on the initial data, thereby accommodating the possible formation of an initial layer.